check-spelling-sandbox/documentation-v12/docs/messaging-channels/direct-integrations/facebook-messenger.md

 If you do not already have a Facebook page you will need to create one.
 [You can find details on how to create a new Facebook page here](https://www.facebook.com/pages/creation/)

-To link your chatbot to a pre-existing page, you must have an administrator or developer role
+To link your chatbot to a preexisting page, you must have an administrator or developer role

 ## Channel Configuration